arty-name/Open-Google-Reader/README.md

 Sorry folks, do these yourself if you need them, it's easy anyway.

  * sort orders are hardcoded, modify them to fit your habits (1 character to change)
- * same is for initial view: it's "unread entries" now (1 word to change)
  * expanded view only
  * no subscriptions list
- * mark as read on scrolling past view
+ * mark as read on scrolling past view only

 Hotkeys